Share this Article

-When you read reviews, look for contractors that are familiar with homes like yours: if you live in a historic brownstone, but the professionals you’re considering seem to primarily work in modern condos, they’re probably not the best match for your needs.
+When you read reviews, look for contractors who are familiar with homes like yours: if you live in a historic brownstone, but the professionals you’re considering seem to primarily work in modern condos, they’re probably not the best match for your needs.

-Take reviews with a grain of salt: even with extensive online research, it’s hard to tell if a contractor is good quality, legit, and properly vetted, and reviews tend to be limited in what they reveal about the underlying value of an individual’s work.
+Take reviews with a grain of salt: even with extensive online research, it’s hard to tell if a contractor is good quality, legitimate, and properly vetted, and reviews tend to be limited in what they reveal about the underlying value of an individual’s work.